September 19, 2022

 These regulations can be tough to keep track of, especially if you start operating in a number of different states.
 Don’t hesitate to contact our team if you have any questions about how foreign qualification rules apply to your business.

-Similarly, the consequences of doing business without foreign qualification depend on the state in question.
 California, for example, charges a $20 fee every day a business operates without a valid certificate from the Secretary of State.
 The state can also prosecute companies for willful non-compliance with penalties determined on a case-by-case basis.

-Furthermore, California and many other states prevent businesses from bringing lawsuits in the jurisdiction until they become compliant.
 You may get a chance to do so before filing suit, but you don’t want to have to be at the mercy of the state government.
 Don’t risk late fees, legal issues, or other penalties by failing to meet the foreign qualification requirements.

 You won’t be able to do business in a new state until your foreign qualification is approved.
 With that in mind, it’s a good idea to start the process as soon as you think it might be necessary.